How to Determine If an Employee Is Disabled

 Author: Meryl Gutterman, formerly of Nukk-Freeman & Cerra, P.C.

-The federal Americans with Disabilities Act (ADA) prohibits a private employer from discriminating against an individual with a disability with respect to job application procedures, hiring, advancement, termination, compensation, job training, and other terms, conditions and privileges of employment.
-Under the ADA, if the employer finds that an individual is disabled, but qualified to perform the essential functions of a job, the employer must provide the individual with a reasonable accommodation as provided for under the ADA (absent an undue hardship).
+The federal Americans with Disabilities Act (ADA) prohibits a private employer from discriminating against an individual with a disability with respect to job application procedures, hiring, advancement, termination, compensation, job training and other terms, conditions and privileges of employment.
+Under the ADA, if an individual is disabled but qualified to perform the essential functions of a job, his or her employer must provide a reasonable accommodation as needed.

 An employer should take the steps set forth below to evaluate whether an individual is considered disabled under the law.